-- H5.10.3.1 The Stormwater Management Facilities shown on Schedule H5 represent the general locations for stormwater management facilities within the Secondary Plan Area.
+- H5A.10.3.1 The Stormwater Management Facilities shown on Schedule H5A represent the general locations for stormwater management facilities within the Secondary Plan Area.
 These locations are intended to maintain the supply of runoff to receiving systems and to minimize requirements for operation and maintenance by the Town.
 Stormwater Management Facilities will accommodate the ultimate Trafalgar Road and Steeles Avenue drainage.
-Notwithstanding the location of these designations, such facilities will be permitted in all designations except the Natural Heritage System, where only those components of such facilities that are essential for conveying stormwater from the facility to the receiving watercourse may be permitted.
-Stormwater Management Facilities will be located and designed to the satisfaction of the Town and Conservation Halton, and should be integrated with the open space system.
-Final details including location and design criteria for stormwater management facilities, including Low Impact Development are to be determined through the Subwatershed Impact Study and Functional Servicing Study taking into account any proposed watercourse and headwater drainage feature alterations. - H5.10.3.2 All new development will be supported by a Stormwater Management (SWM) report unless waived by the Town through a pre-consultation process.
+Notwithstanding the location of these designations, such facilities will be permitted in all designations, will be located and designed to the satisfaction of the Town and Conservation Halton, and should be integrated with the open space system.
+Final details including location and design criteria for stormwater management facilities, including Low Impact Development are to be determined through the Subwatershed Impact Study and Functional Servicing Study taking into account any proposed watercourse and headwater drainage feature alterations. - H5A.10.3.2 All new development will be supported by a Stormwater Management (SWM) report unless waived by the Town through a pre-consultation process.
 The purpose of the report is to demonstrate capability and compliance with the principles and criteria in the Scoped Subwatershed Study as well as the Subwatershed Impact Study.
-It will identify the specific stormwater management infrastructure to be implemented, and the details related to its design, maintenance and subsequent monitoring requirements.
+It will identify the specific stormwater management infrastructure to be implemented, and the details related to its design, maintenance and subsequent monitoring requirements. - H5A.10.3.3 In preparing stormwater management plans, a treatment train approach is recommended in order to address requirements for water quality, erosion control, flood control, thermal mitigation and water budget.
+Low Impact Development Best Management Practices such as bioswales/biofilters with underdrains, infiltration trenches, rain gardens and perforated pipes will be encouraged in addition to wet end of pipe facilities.
+Consideration will be given to minimizing the size of storm water management facilities through the use of such measures as roof top storage, parking lot storage, infiltration galleries, modified pond design standards, and other appropriate measure to the satisfaction of the Town and Conservation Halton in order to manage water budget and maintain groundwater recharge.